Punktum-dk/epp-service-specification/README.md

 The removal of a existing contact is possible for both billing and admin contacts.

-1. If the contact is the admin, both billing and admin roles can be removed
+1. If the authenticated user is the admin, both billing and admin roles can be removed
-2. The admin can add a new billing role (see above)
+2. The admin can also add a new billing role (see above)
 3. If no addition the role defaults to the registrant becoming the inhabitant of the role, no request is made, the registrant is only informed of the change out of band

 When a contact is removed from a given the registrant is instated in the role.